santo-s/do_sql/README.md

 datasourcename.sources.json

-Where he " DataSourceName " is the name as the class DO_SQL recognizes  the database .
+Where "datasourcename " is the name as the class DO_SQL recognizes  the database .

 Below there is an example for Oracle database and MySql database .